heidi-e/Index-builder/README.md

   - [ ] The implementation for our project submitted through GitHub/GH Classroom.
   - [ ] A written portion representing our project report via Gradescope

-### Your Task

-Using the sample dataset of finance-related news articles from 2018, you'll build indexes of varying sizes (number of documents) for each of the following data structures:

-- Binary Search Tree (BST)
-- AVL Tree
-- Hash Table
-- An indexing data structure of your choice

-You'll then run experiments to evaluate the performance of each data structure with respect to searching for a single word and/or a set of words.

-After collecting a sufficient amount of data, you'll analyze to draw conclusions about the relative performance of each data structure.
-You'll make a recommendation to the researcher on which data structure to use for their search engine (with supporting data and analysese) in the form of a research report.

 ### DataSet

-**Link to dataset will be pinned in the class Slack Channel.**

-**DO NOT EVER PUT THE DATASET IN YOUR REPO FOLDER.
-We do NOT want it pushed to GitHub.**

 The input corpus is based on the [US Financial News Articles](https://www.kaggle.com/datasets/jeet2016/us-financial-news-articles) Kaggle Dataset.
 It is a collection of finance-related news articles from Jan - May 2018.
 Each news article is stored in a separate JSON file containing metadata about the article as well as its full text.
 The full text has been pre-processed to remove stop words, remove any tokens composed of only digits and decimal points, and lemmatized.

-## Requirements
+## Implementation Procedure:

-1. Implement indexers based on the template repository using the following data structures:
-   - Binary Search Tree (BST)
-   - AVL Tree
-   - Hash Table
-   - An indexing data structure of your choice
-1. Crawl the folders of news articles and extract important metadata from each article as well as the `preprocessed_text` element.
-(Do not index the `text` element.)
-As you're parsing the new articles, store each word in the indexing structure you are currently testing along with the filename as the value.
-For the purpose of the project, you should extract, parse, and index the following metadata:
+1. My group started off by doing one of the data structures a person.
+2. From here, we decided to set up the info for the experiments and also start the indexing process via crawling the folders, extracting relevant metadata such as `preprocessed_text`.
+3. As we went about parsing, our function stored each word in the index structure we were testing along with its filename.
+4. The following metadata was manipulated:
    - title
    - source URL's domain name (cnn.com, reuters.com, etc.)
    - author's last name if present
-1. Generate >= 8 searching data sets of varying sizes, each with the following components:
+5. We proceeded to generate around 9 searching data sets of varying sizes, each with the following components:
    - **Component A**: a random sample of _n_ terms/tokens currently in the index (n should be a multiple of 4 and >= 4000),
    - **Component B**: an additional _(n/4)_ 2- and 3-word phrases added to the search set by randomly selecting 2 or 3 tokens from Component A and adding them to the searching data set,
    - **Component C**: an addition of _n_ randomly generated strings of characters that are unlikely to be in the index, and
    - **Component D**: an additional _(n/4)_ 2- and 3-word phrases to the set by randomly selecting 2 or 3 tokens from Component C and adding them to the searching data set
-   - **Shuffle each of the searching data sets before using them in the experiments below.**
+   - **We also shuffled each of the searching data sets before using them in the experiments.**
-   -
-1. Design and implement a set of experiments to evaluate the performance of each data structure with respect to searching for tokens from the searching data sets.
-Take into consideration the information that is to be included in the final report so that you collect the correct data.
-For each run of an experiment, measure the time it takes to search the current data structure for the tokens in the searching data sets.
-Collect the data into a csv file that you will submit with your report.

 ## Implementation Details and Considerations